 Background on the IFT

-• The $5,000-$20,000 grants are designed for pre-K-12 teachers and certificated support staff, ESP members and college instructors.
-Proposals are reviewed, using a strength-based matrix, by an IFT Grant Selection committee composed of outstanding teachers.
-In the program’s first five years, IFT awarded 128 grants totaling over $1.2 million.
+The $5,000-$20,000 strength-based grants are designed for pre-K-12 teachers and certificated support staff, ESP members and college instructors.
+Proposals are reviewed through the lens of IFT’s strength-based matrix by an IFT Grant Selection committee composed of outstanding teachers.
+In the program’s first six years, IFT awarded 167 grants totaling over $1.7 million.

 Positive Deviance Project

-• The project is designed to increase the graduation rate by focusing on those students who are successfully staying in school and thriving despite such social factors as poverty, family problems, crime and gangs.
+IFT is seeking volunteers to work on a project designed to increase the high school graduation rate by focusing on those students who are successfully staying in school and thriving despite such social factors as poverty, family problems, crime and gangs.
 These outliers are known as “positive deviants.”

 Strength-Based School Transformation Projects

 IFT is looking to engage with members in school wide appreciative inquiry projects based on the identified strengths of the local school community.
 These field-based projects are locally designed and their successful outcomes are critical in demonstrating the efficacy of strength-based teacher driven change.

 For more information check the IFT website: www.teacherdrivenchange.org.